-Joshua Smith, voted the 30th top realtor in the country by the Wall Street Journal in 2013, started out listing 7-15 homes a month from placing 10,000 door hangers in his farm area.
+Joshua Smith, voted the 30th top real estate agent in the country by the Wall Street Journal in 2013, started out listing 7-15 homes a month from placing 10,000 door hangers in his farm area.
 The technique was so successful for him that he ended up closing 463 listings worth $49 million in one year.

 We can’t promise you’ll get the same results as Joshua, but we can give you all the tools you need to buy, use, and get more leads from real estate door hangers.
-The fastest way to get started is to work with a site such as ProspectsPLUS!, which specializes in real estate door hangers.
-Click here to start designing your brochure now.
+Here’s a hint; The fastest way to get started is to work with a site like ProspectsPLUS!®, who specialize in real estate door hangers.
+Use their free templates, or click here to start designing your own custom door hangers now.

 Where to Buy Real Estate Door Hangers

-While we always recommend shopping locally, if none of the printing companies in your area offer door hangers, you can order them online from sites like VistaPrint for 5-10 cents each if you order 1,000 or more.
+While we always recommend shopping locally, if none of the printing companies in your area offer door hangers, you can order them online from sites like ProspectsPLUS!® for around 35 cents each.
 Like all print buys, the more you order, the lower the price per unit.

 One way to get your door hangers distributed is to throw on your running shoes and go door to door in your farm area.
 While this can be a great way to meet people and build your sphere, unless you’re a triathlete, you’re probably not going to be able to cover a very large area in one day.
 You may be able to bribe friends or family to help out for a week or so, but this is not an effective long term strategy.